pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 Operational correctness states that source and target programs behave equivalently when viewed as a whole-program translation, though this equivalence is context-sensitive.
 Full abstraction correctness extends this by requiring that the translation must also be context-insensitive.

-Think of it this way: if we add a footnote stating "the third sentence" is a pun, hence providing a context explictly, then the direct translation from English to Spanish suffices.
+Think of it this way: if we add a footnote stating "the third sentence is a pun", hence providing a context explicitly, then the direct translation from English to Spanish suffices.
-However, if try to rearrange the paragraph for clarity and the pun is not longer in the third sentence, we've created a translation error because we've lost the pun's content.
+However, if we try to rearrange the paragraph for clarity and the pun is no longer in the third sentence, we've created a translation error because we've lost the pun's content.
-This kind of error happens more often than it should in compilation, because sometimes optimizations might be valid by the rules of the target language, but end up breaking the invisible invariants in the context that the source language required and intended.
+This kind of error happens more often than it should in compilation, because sometimes optimizations might be valid by the rules of the target language, but end up breaking the invisible invariants in the context that the source language intended.

-A stronger translation would incorporate a Spanish pun that conveys the same concept, allowing readers to understand the intended message regardless of contextual information.
+A stronger translation would not only include the direct translation from English to Spanish, but would do so through a Spanish pun that conveys the same concept, allowing readers to understand the intended message regardless of contextual information.
 We can build more robust compilers by incorporating the important contextual information from the source language into the compiled output.
-This ensures that any optimizations acting on the compiled output do not corrupt the integrity of the program, as the contextual information is inately preserved.
+This ensures that any optimizations acting on the compiled output do not corrupt the integrity of the program, as the contextual information is innately preserved.

 Given the scale of modern programming practices, we often require full abstraction correctness in addition to operational correctness to ensure our compiler is compositionally correct.
+We need operational correctness to make sure the direct translation makes sense, but we also need full abstraction correctness to ensure this operational correctness is not conditional on hidden invariants in the contextual information.
 Without this stronger guarantee, bugs could be introduced post-compilation when importing a pre-compiled library in an incompatible context, or when linking together programs from various sources and compilers that may have conflicting contextual assumptions.

-Our research demonstrates a new proof technique that can be used to verify operational correctness and full abstraction correctness via a type-merged language.
+Type-merged correctness is a new proof technique that can be used to verify both operational correctness and full abstraction correctness.
+In the remainder of this blog post, we will dive deeper into the precise mathematical definitions of correctness and program equivalence and learn how the type-merged correctness proof is structured.
-We have shown the efficacy of this approach by proving the correctness for two well-known phases of compilation: continuation passing style translation and closure conversion.
+We will also witness the efficacy of this approach by applying it to continuation passing style translation and closure conversion, two well-researched compilation phases, and showing how the proofs of these can be composed together.

 # Defining Correctness